 - (a) Forest-dependent communities, including indigenous communities as specified in the Paris Agreement to the UNFCCC (UNFCCC 2015) and UNDRIP (UNDRIP 2007), were consulted during and participated in the design and ongoing implementation of the jurisdiction's sector plan in a manner that adheres to the Governors' Climate and Forests Task Force Guiding Principles for Collaboration and Partnership Between Subnational Governments, Indigenous Peoples and Local Communities (GCF 2018).
-This demonstration would be submitted as part of the implementing jurisdiction's sector plan described in Chapter 3. - (b) To ensure that all relevant stakeholders, including indigenous peoples, local communities and other forest-dependent communities and other representative stakeholder groups participate in the development of the sector plan and receive direct benefits as a result of the plan, the implementing jurisdiction's sector plan must include social and environmental safeguards that are equivalent to the principles and criteria specified inconsistent with Annex 1 of the UNFCCC Cancun Agreement (UNFCCC 2011) and the national safeguard information system (where applicable) as specified in the UNFCCC Cancun Agreement (UNFCCC 2011).
-To demonstrate consistency, the sector plan must identify principles, criteria, and indicators that conform with the REDD+SES Version 2 (REDD+SES 2012), and must provide narrative descriptions as to how each of these principles and criteria are met using the identified indicators-defined in the sector plan.
-AdherenceReference to additional documentationstandards, such as the Green Climate Fund Indigenous Peoples Policy (Green Climate Fund 2018), the United Nations Development Programme Social and Environmental Standards (UNDP 2015), the Green Climate Fund/UN Women Mainstreaming Gender in Green Climate Fund Projects Manual (Green Climate Fund/UN Women 2017), the Forest Carbon Partnership Facility Common Approach to Environmental and Social Safeguards (FCPF 2012), and the International Finance Corporation Environmental and Social Performance Standards (IFC 2012), may also be used to help in-demonstrateing consistency equivalency.
+This demonstration would be submitted as part of the implementing jurisdiction's sector plan described in Chapter 3. - (b) To ensure that all relevant stakeholders, including indigenous peoples, local communities and other forest-dependent communities and other representative stakeholder groups-participate in the development of the sector plan and receive direct benefits as a result of the plan, the implementing jurisdiction's sector plan must include social and environmental safeguards that are equivalent to the principles and criteria specified inconsistent with the safeguards for activities reducing emissions from deforestation agreed by all country parties to the UNFCCC specified in Appendix IAnnex 1 of the UNFCCC Cancun Agreement (UNFCCC 2011)1/2 and the national safeguard information system (where applicable) as specified in the UNFCCC Cancun Agreement (UNFCCC 2011).

+To demonstrate consistency, the sector plan and safeguard reports prepared for each reporting period must identify principles, criteria, and indicators that conform with the REDD+SES Version 2 (REDD+SES 2012).